Downtown Living: Union @ Roosevelt Adds Sustainability, Walkability to Downtown Apartment Options

 Through Metrowest, Seaman has also headed up other developments in the Roosevelt neighborhood including Townhomes on 3rd, McKinley Row (currently under construction), and other historic preservation projects.

-“We try to being out some of the character of the neighborhood,” Seaman said, “with bricks and bungalow-style roof materials.”
+“We tried to bring out some of the character of the neighborhood,” Seaman said, “with bricks and bungalow-style roof materials.”

 With the exception of a small leasing office, the entire ground floor consists of restaurant and retail spaces, which aim to keep the corner activated from morning to night.